joshkitt/cloud-certification/aws/aws-csaa.md

     - $15,000/month but goes up based on usage
 - Response time goes down for each level

-- Reliability - solution is performing tasks and working as expected
+- Reliability - Solution is performing tasks and working as expected
 - Fault tolerance - Being able to support the failure of components
 - High Availability - Entire solution running despite issues that may occur
 - Disaster Recovery
+    - Terms
+        - RPO - Recovery Point Objective - Time between recovery point and disaster results in data loss
+        - RTO - Recovery Time Objective - When you recover (RTO - disaster = downtime )
-    - Backup and restore
+    - Backup and restore (High RPO)
-    - Pilot Light - minimal resources setup in AWS to support a DR event (main database)
+    - Pilot Light - minimal resources setup in AWS to support a DR event (ex. main database)
-    - Warm Standby - systems running in AWS, ready to go and scale up to meet demand
+    - Warm Standby - full system running in AWS (not scaled), ready to go and scale up to meet demand
-    - Multi-Site - (Active / Active) - actively sending users to AWS and your own data center
+    - Multi-Site - (Low RTO) (Active / Active) - actively sending users to AWS and your own data center